 Andrew Blanch

-Andrew Blanch is considered one of the leading and most active young classical guitarists in Australia.
-He made his solo debut at the Sydney Opera House in 2017, which was highly acclaimed by critics, and to this day his career has taken him around the world.
-His debut CD Spanish Guitar Music is equally popular with listeners and critics, receiving glowing reviews and regular airplay on ABC Classic FM.
+Andrew Blanch is regarded as one of Australia’s leading and most active young classical guitarists.
+He made his solo debut at the Sydney Opera House in 2017, earning high acclaim from critics, and has since performed internationally.
+His debut album Spanish Guitar Music has been praised by listeners and critics alike, receiving excellent reviews and regular airplay on ABC Classic FM.

-In addition to his solo work, Andrew performs both nationally and internationally in long-standing collaboration with his duo partner Ariel Nurhadi and in The José Carbó Trio with the renowned Argentine-Australian baritone.
-Furthermore, Andrew has participated in many chamber music performances with musicians such as mezzo-soprano Deborah Humble, tenor Diego Torre, flutists Vernon Hill and Virginia Taylor, as well as Josephine and Sandro Consantino (founding members of the New Zealand String Quartet).
+Alongside his solo career, Andrew performs nationally and internationally in a long-standing duo with Ariel Nurhadi and as a member of The José Carbó Trio with the Argentine-Australian baritone.
+He has also appeared in numerous chamber music performances with mezzo-soprano Deborah Humble, tenor Diego Torre, flutists Vernon Hill and Virginia Taylor, as well as Josephine and Sandro Consantino, founding members of the New Zealand String Quartet.

-Andrew has given a number of concerts with orchestra, including: Nigel Westlake’s Antarctica Suite (conducted by the composer, with the Willoughby Symphony Orchestra), Joaquin Rodrigo’s Concierto de Aranjuez (in a competition final in San Francisco), and David Eres Brun’s In nobilem memoriam in Quartell and Valencia, Spain, as part of the Festival Internacional de guitarra Maestro Joaquín Rodrigo and the Ciclo de Conciertos Memorial Gaspar Sanz.
+Andrew has performed as a soloist with orchestras in works such as Nigel Westlake’s Antarctica Suite (conducted by the composer with the Willoughby Symphony Orchestra), Joaquín Rodrigo’s Concierto de Aranjuez (in a competition final in San Francisco), and David Eres Brun’s In nobilem memoriam in Quartell and Valencia, Spain, during the Festival Internacional de Guitarra Maestro Joaquín Rodrigo and the Ciclo de Conciertos Memorial Gaspar Sanz.

-Andrew is a graduate of the guitar class of Timothy Kain at the Australian National University and has won over ten major competition prizes, including first place at the Adelaide International Classical Guitar Competition (2019), the Melbourne International Guitar Competition (2016), and the Whitworth-Roach Classical Music Competition (2015).
+A graduate of the guitar class of Timothy Kain at the Australian National University, Andrew has won more than ten major competition prizes.
+These include first place at the Adelaide International Classical Guitar Competition (2019), the Melbourne International Guitar Competition (2016), and the Whitworth-Roach Classical Music Competition (2015).